arlofonseca/fivem-parking/README.md

 - - Display a menu with a list of your owned vehicle(s) that are in the 'parked' state *(if you choose to remove a vehicle, it will spawn at the location where you executed `'/v buy'`)*.

 ### `/v impound`
-- - Display a menu with a list of your owned vehicle(s) that are in the 'impound' state *(if you choose to remove a vehicle, it will spawn at the location where you executed `'/v buy'`)*.
+- - Display a menu with a list of your owned vehicle(s) that are in the 'impound' state *(if you choose to remove a vehicle from the 'impound' state, it will spawn at the location where you set your vehicle impound to be)*.

 ### `/impound`
 - - Job restricted command that is used to send vehicle(s) to the vehicle impound / 'impound' state.

 ### `/admincar`
 - - Group restricted command that is used to save the current vehicle you are sitting in to the database *(default(s) to 'outside' state, seeing as how we are running the command in the vehicle we are sitting in, once parked, it will now be in the 'parked' state).*

+### `/givevehicle [model] [targetId]`
+- - Ace restricted command that is used to insert a vehicle into another player(s) garage.
+This will *permanently* save the specified vehicle to chosen player(s).

 # Requirements